tdewin/best-practices-guide/resource_planning/vpower_nfs_and_virtual_lab.md

 ![](../media/image15.png)

-When a SureBackup job is executed the static routes to reach the masquerated networks are temporarily added to the routing table on the Veeam backup server.
+When a SureBackup job is executed the static routes to reach the masqueraded networks are temporarily added to the routing table on the Veeam backup server.
 To review the routing table, you can open a command prompt on the Veeam backup server and execute:

 `route print -4`